 What Happens if a Cyclist’s Diet is Fat Deficient

 In a nutshell, your body wouldn’t be able to function.
-Depriving your body of any nutrient will be detrimental to health, but a dietary fat deficiency can cause hormone imbalances, cognitive impairment, suppression of immune function, metabolic and cardiovascular problems.
+Depriving your body of any nutrient will be detrimental to health, but dietary fats & oils deficiency can cause hormone imbalances, cognitive impairment, suppress immune function, metabolic and cardiovascular problems.
 Omega-3 and omega-6 are essential fatty acids as the body cannot produce its own and must be sourced through the diet.
 Ultimately as an athlete, this will not only affect their training, but their health and career will be harmed.

 What is a good breakfast for cyclists?